 The assembly approved two definitions of marriage: one between a man and a woman, and another between two people under the Australian law.

 But a backlash from conservative Christians within the church has forced a discussion that could force a review of the decision, ABC News reported.

-The church’s constitution allows presbyteries to lodge an objection within six months of an Assembly decision, and if a certain number of presbyteries is reached by January 13, the matter would be voted on again at another assembly.
+The church’s constitution allows presbyteries to lodge an objection within six months of an Assembly decision.
+If a certain number of presbyteries is reached by January 13, the matter would be voted on again at another assembly.
 Same-sex marriages in the churches would be stopped in the interim.

-Reverend Susan Wickham from the Church of Trinity at Clarence Park in Adelaide is in a same-sex relationship and was a key campaigner in the marriage postal survey last year.
+Reverend Susan Wickham from the Church of Trinity at Clarence Park in Adelaide is in a same-sex relationship.
+She was a key campaigner in last year’s marriage postal survey.